-POLICY 10.2.9: As part of the MEPD rezoning application, a public informational meeting, which meets the requirements of Policy 17.3.4, must be held prior to the submittal of the rezoning application and within three miles of the boundary of the affected Community Plan Area.
+POLICY 10.2.9: As part of the MEPD rezoning application, a public informational meeting which meets the requirements of Policy 17.3.4 must be held prior to the submittal of the rezoning application and within three miles of the boundary of the affected Community Plan Area.

-- Create policy that increases opportunities for public input for the MEPD rezoning process. - Create policy based on comments from 12/17/18 LPA meeting.
+- Create policy that increases opportunities for public input for the MEPD rezoning process.